 - Habitat Loss and Degradation - Turtle nesting sites are in limited supply.
 Development, increased human use of the coast, light pollution, seawalls, and other alterations prevent successful nesting.
 See the Sea Turtle Conservancy’s Threats from Coastal Armoring page for details on impacts to sea turtle nesting sites.

-- Pollution - Oil spills or other contaminants entering the waters can damage feeding grounds and habitat and injure or kill turtles (see NOAA's Effects of Oil on Marine Mammals and Sea Turtles (PDF, 227 KB) for general information and Deepwater Horizon Oil Spill 2010 - Sea Turtles, Dolphins, and Whales for particular data on turtle survival and mortality following this event).
+- Pollution - Oil spills or other contaminants entering the waters can damage feeding grounds and habitat and injure or kill turtles (see NOAA's How Oil Harms Animals and Plants in Marine Environments page for general information and Deepwater Horizon Oil Spill 2010 - Sea Turtles, Dolphins, and Whales for particular data on turtle survival and mortality following this event).

 - Fishing Gear - Accidental capture in fishing gear, such as gillnets, trawls, traps, pots, and longlines, is a continued threat for turtles.
 See the NOAA Fisheries Bycatch page for details about the issue, including featured news on recovery efforts.